Along with special exercises, you can also try to manage your pain with:

 - Try to find a tender point in the muscle using the ball.

 - Use your body to push the tennis ball against a wall.
-Keep the pressure on the sore point - this will cause it to relax and release.
+Keep the pressure on the sore point and practise your relaxed breathing - this will help it to relax and release.

 - Keep the pressure on until the pain eases - it can sometimes take 30 seconds or so.